davidedc97/UniverCity/README.md

 - Tiziano Colagrossi

 ## What is UniverCity
-UniverCity will be a platform where you can share and search for notes written by university students in any format (hand-written or formatted text and many others).
+UniverCity will be a platform where everyone, students and teacher, can share and search for notes written in any format (hand-written or formatted text and many others).

-### main features
+### Main features
-- mashup notes
+- mashup notes from different user
 - automatic tag management
 - file sharing via permalink
+- file hashing to avoid upload of other users' file